hitachi-vantara/hv-playbooks-vspone-block/IRIS-appln-consistent-snapshot-linux-with-CyberSense/Readme.md

-# InterSystems IRIS Application Consistency Automation with Hitachi Block Storage
+# Ansible Automation for InterSystems IRIS Application Consistency with CyberSense  and Hitachi Block Storage

-Ansible automation to create **application-consistent Thin Image Advanced (TIA) Cascade snapshots** of an **InterSystems IRIS** database running on **Red Hat Enterprise Linux (RHEL)**.
-The playbook validates the environment, creates an application-consistent snapshot, mounts the recovery copy on a secondary server, validates database integrity, and cleans up the snapshot environment.
+Ansible automation for creating **application-consistent Thin Image Advanced (TIA) snapshots** of an **InterSystems IRIS** database with **CyberSense** running on **Red Hat Enterprise Linux (RHEL)**.
+The playbook validates the environment, freezes the IRIS database to ensure application consistency, creates a TIA snapshot, and initiates a **CyberSense scan** of the application-consistent snapshot to verify that the recovery copy is **clean and free from malware**.
+The validated recovery copy is subsequently mounted and validated on a secondary server to ensure database integrity and recoverability.

 ## Solution Overview